kwebio/kweb-docs/gettingstarted.rst

     <h1>Hello World!</h1>
   </body>

-This simple example already illustrates some important features of Kweb:

-* Getting a kwebsite up and running is a breeze, no messing around with servlets, or third party webservers

-* Your Kweb code will loosely mirror the structure of the HTML it generates
+This simple example illustrates some important features of Kweb; including, 1) Kwebsites are a breeze to set up because there's no need to mess around with servlets or third party webservers, and 2) Kweb code will loosely mirror the structure of the HTML it generates.

 Hello world²
 ------------